Kempe chain: Formal definition

 If e is an edge assigned colour a, then the (a, b)-Kempe chain of G containing e is the maximal connected subset of E which contains e and whose edges are all coloured either a or b.

 This second definition is typically applied where S has three elements, say a, b and c, and where V is a cubic graph, that is, every vertex has three incident edges.
 If such a graph is properly coloured, then each vertex must have edges of three distinct colours, and Kempe chains end up being paths, which is simpler than in the case of the first definition.

 In terms of maps

 Application to the four colour theorem

-In the four color theorem, Kempe was able to prove that all graphs necessarily have a vertex of five or less, or containing a vertex that touches five other vertices, called its neighbors.
-As such, to prove the four color theorem, it is sufficient to prove that vertices of five or less were all four-colorable.
+In the four colour theorem, Kempe was able to prove that all graphs necessarily have a vertex of five or less, or containing a vertex that touches five other vertices, called its neighbours.
+As such, to prove the four colour theorem, it is sufficient to prove that vertices of five or less were all four-colourable.
 Kempe was able to prove the case of degree four and give a partial proof of degree five using Kempe chains.